 |Tweet||Tell a friend about this page.|

-The Royal Baby - Retail Estimates
+Prince George's birth - Retail Estimates

 These estimates have received widespread coverage all over the world, including CNN, the Washington Post, Wall Street Journal, the Canadian National Broadcasting Corporation, Austrian TV, Izvestia, Hello!
 Magazine, Evening Standard, Vogue, the Times, the Telegraph, Guardian, Bloomberg, Euronews, Hollywood Reporter, IBTimes, 20 Minuten Online, Wirtualna Polska and (a first for us) La Gazetta della Sport.